USAFA-ECE/ece382/docs/Assignments/lab15.md

 - Refer to the instructions provided within the `ADC14.c` file to guide you through the completion of these functions.
 - Copy and paste the code into Gradescope to submit your Homework 15.

-Before starting this lab, review the solutions available in Gradescope to confirm that you have the correct code.
-If the solutions are not published in Gradescope, go through your code with your instructor.
+Before starting this lab, review the solutions available on Gradescope to confirm that you have the correct code.
+If the solutions are not published on Gradescope, go through your code with your instructor.

 - The component block diagram of this lab is shown below.